tsonika/intro-ngs-manuals/docs/modules/btp-module-velvet/velvet.md

 -   Be able to choose appropriate assembly parameters

--   Assemble a set of single-ended reads

 -   Assemble a set of paired-end reads from a single insert-size library

 -   Be able to visualise an assembly in AMOS Hawkeye

--   Understand the importance of using paired-end libraries in *de novo* genome assembly

 Resources You’ll be Using
 -------------------------